codeadict/codeadict.github.com/content/posts/2025-12-18-estimating-software-like-a-galician.md

 So how do you estimate like a Galician?

 When someone asks, I answer with more questions.
 I slow things down and clarify every detail of what is being requested, making sure everything is written down and clearly communicated.
-And when the question comes again, usually something like “Will it be done by next week?”, there is always the same honest answer:
+And when the question comes again, usually something like "Will it be done by next week?", there is always the same honest answer:

 *It depends…*